 The remaining topics, not covered by a majority of the sampled agencies, fall into a range of categories.
 Three topics, duty to disclose adverse authority, witness tampering, and discovery abuse, are topics covered by the ABA Model Rules section on "Advocacy."
 Topics outside this group covered by the rules of three of the sampled agencies include several addressing the lawyer-client relationship: diligence, communication, fees, and confidentiality.
 The only other topic outside the "Advocacy" group covered by the rules of three of the sampled agencies is engaging in unethical conduct or acting unethically through another.
 Topics outside the "Advocacy" group covered by the rules of two of the sampled agencies include aiding and betting a violation or rules or law, gifts from clients, conflict of interest of former agency employees, truthfulness in statements to third parties, and general dishonesty or misrepresentation.
-Finally, topics outside the "Advocacy" group covered by the rules of agencies include adjust on or ganizational client, duties of managerial or supervisory representatives or their subordinates, and advertising and solicitation.
+Finally, topics outside the "Advocacy" group covered by the rule or rules of only one of the sampled agencies include representative authority, duties of an organizational client, duties of managerial or supervisory representatives or their subordinates, and advertising and solicitation.